reyesaldasoro/reyesaldasoro.github.io/_research/Circulation.md

 <h2> Circulation and Microcirculation </h2>

-I have worked with experiments that investigate the circulation of cells at a microscopic level looking at cells as they move through vasculature and also at a macroscopic level analysing vascular function and vascular shapes.
+I have worked with experiments that investigate the circulation of cells at different levels. <br>

+At a macroscopic level, the analysing of images of dorsal skin chamger allow the visualisation of implanted tumours where the vasculature is clearly visible.
+This allows the analysis of vascular function and vascular shapes, and the many changes that can happen when substances are administrated. <br>

+At a microscopic level, we can focus on cells as they move through vasculature; then we can see their routes, and the velocities at which they travel, and how these change when substances enter the vessels. <br>